-As with all boxed and canned foods, make sure to look at the ingredients on the back
+As with all boxed and canned foods, just make sure to look at the ingredients on the back.
+The only ingredients should be tuna and salt.

+You can also purchase a no salt added product but I haven’t been able to find it in my local grocery stores.
 I favor the Wild Planet brand of Albacore Wild Tuna.
-The only ingredients are tuna and salt (they also have a no salt added product but I haven’t been able to find it in my local grocery stores).

-Begin by steaming 2 cups of butternut squash until fork tender.
+Begin by steaming two cups of butternut squash until fork tender.
 Mash the squash with the back of a fork and set aside.

 Mix together eggs, fresh dill, almond flour, minced garlic, and diced onion in a large bowl while the squash steams.

 Add 10 ounces of canned tuna fish, making sure to drain the liquid.
 Use a fork to gently break up the chunks.